Gingivectomy And Gum Contouring Explained

 - Swelling and tenderness

-- Short term sensitivity to cold or brushing
+- Short-term sensitivity to cold or brushing

-- Gum irritation at the margins
+- Gum irritation along the margins

 Less Common Risks